kipharris/terraform-openshift-ibmcloud-example/README.md

 ### Step 2: Register VMs with RedHat Satelite

 Fork the [terraform-openshift-rhnregister](https://github.ibm.com/ncolon/terraform-openshift-rhnregister) module and include it in your `main.tf` file.
 It will pull necessary information from the infrastructure module above.
+Details on the variables used are found in this module's github.

 You need to provide your own RedHat username (`rhn_username`) and password (`rhn_password`), as well as the OpenShift Subscription Pool (`rhn_poolid`) to draw licenses from.